Skip to main content

 • Erratic meal timing.
 Eating at inconsistent times, especially late at night, sends conflicting signals to the peripheral clocks in your digestive system and liver.
 These organs are forced to perform metabolic tasks at a time when they are biologically programmed for rest and repair.

 When the master conductor (SCN) and the musicians (peripheral clocks) are no longer synchronized, the entire biological performance falters.
-This internal chaos is where the efficacy of can be significantly compromised.
+This internal chaos is where the efficacy of hormone therapy can be significantly compromised.
 Administering a therapeutic hormone into a desynchronized system is akin to introducing a highly skilled musician onto a stage where every other player is following a different sheet of music.

 The potential of that single therapeutic input is diminished by the surrounding lack of coordination.
 The hormone is present, but the body’s ability to receive its message and act upon it is fundamentally impaired.